tybottorff/bottorffdocs/notes/literature_notes.md

  - CD4<sup>+</sup> T cells that recognize neoantigens express *CXCL13* and are subdivided into clusters expressing memory and T follicular helper markers, cytolytic markers, inhibitory receptors, and IFN-γ
 # Network-based machine learning approach to predict immunotherapy response in cancer patients
  - tumor mutation burden improves model
+# Networks of CD8<sup>+</sup> T cell response activation in melanoma and vitiligo
+ - vitiligo caused by destruction of melanocytes (by CD8 T cells)
+ - melanocyte/melanoma shared antigens (MSAs) like Melan-A, tyrosinase, premalanosome (PMEL) are targets of vitiligo/anti-melanoma immune responses
+ - ICIs more effective in "hot" tumors (with better immune infiltration)
+ - **T cell infiltration into tumors can be driven by DCs recognizing tumor-derived DNA (cGAS-STING pathway), leading to IFN production, migration to tumor-draining LN , where DCs prime T cells and promote their migration to tumor via CXCL10, DCs also recruited to tumor by NKs (produce FLT3L, CCL5, XCL1)**
+ - **melanoma most likely to respond to PD-1 blockade is one expressing PD-L1 and with TILs**
+ - relapse after response to PD-1 blockade can result from LoF mutations of IFN-γ and antigen presentation pathway genes
+ - **vitiligo typically recurs (in relapse) at same location, so memory T cells persist in skin and can be reactivated**
 # Neurologic autoimmunity and immune checkpoint inhibitors
  - mostly pre-ICI predictors studied here
 # New biomarkers exploration and nomogram construction of prognostic and immune-related adverse events of advanced non-small cell lung cancer patients receiving immune checkpoint inhibitors